Homebuying

 Homeowners interested in reverse mortgages should keep in mind that this option can reduce the amount of equity they have to leave their family should they pass away.

 Taking out a second mortgage isn’t the only option for homeowners looking to take advantage of their equity.
-Replacing your current mortgage with a new one, also known as breaking or refinancing your mortgage, is a way to access your home’s equity.
-Just like a second mortgage, this option comes with benefits and drawbacks.
+Replacing your current mortgage with a new one, also known as breaking or refinancing your mortgage, is another way to access your home’s equity.

 Another benefit of refinancing is that some lenders might be willing to cover the costs, such as appraisal and legal fees, which can stretch into the thousands of dollars.